bids-standard/bids-specification/src/02-common-principles.md

     subject performed multiple conceptually different behaviors (with different sets of instructions) they will be considered one (combined) task.

+1.  **Event** - something that happens or may be perceived as happening at a particular moment during the recording.
+    Events are most commonly associated with sudden-onset sensory stimulus presentations or with the distinct onset of a subject motor action.
+    Other events may include unplanned incidents,
+    changes in task instructions or experiment control parameters, and noted data feature occurrences.
-1.  **Event** - a stimulus or subject response recorded during a task.
-Each event has an onset time and duration.
-Note that not all tasks will have recorded events (for example, “resting state”).
+    In BIDS, each event has an onset time and duration.
+    Note that not all tasks will have recorded events (for example, "resting state").

 1.  **Run** - an uninterrupted repetition of data acquisition that has the same acquisition parameters and task (however events can change from run to run